Endalkmin/conflict-event-impact-classifier/README.md

-# conflict-event-impact-classifier
-Predicting severity of impact from conflict events in Kenya.
+# Predicting Severity of Impact from Conflict Events in Kenya.